evillan0315/ai-editor-front/README.md

 VITE_API_URL=http://localhost:3000          # The URL of your AI Editor backend API VITE_FRONTEND_URL=http://localhost:3001     # The URL where your frontend is hosted (e.g., for OAuth redirects) VITE_BASE_DIR=/path/to/your/project/root    # **Optional**: Default project root to pre-fill in the editor.
 Can be overridden in the UI.
-# The following are used by the backend for constructing OAuth redirect URLs, but are included here for completeness
+# The following are used by the backend for constructing OAuth redirect URLs, but are included here for completeness.
+# The actual values for these environment variables should be configured in your backend service.
 GITHUB_CALLBACK_URL=/auth/github/callback   # Relative path for GitHub OAuth callback (handled by backend) GOOGLE_CALLBACK_URL=/auth/google/callback   # Relative path for Google OAuth callback (handled by backend)
 ```